 The GESA has several exemptions including public water system reservoirs.
-Based on current regulations, reservoir construction would likely qualify for a variance.
-Attendant features such as pipelines and roadways, would likely be exempt from GESA regulations if stream crossings are constructed nearly perpendicular.
+Attendant features such as pipelines and roadways, would also be exempt if stream crossings are nearly perpendicular.

 EPD Water Withdrawal Permit

 Georgia EPD requires a permit for withdrawal of 100,000 gallons per day or more of either surface water or ground water.
 In addition to justification of need for water for up to 50 years in the future, water withdrawal permits typically require the preparation of water conservation, drought contingency, water supply/watershed protection, and reservoir management plans.
 A public hearing may be required as part of the withdrawal permitting process.
 EPD requires that its comments on the component plans be addressed before moving forward with issuing the water withdrawal permit.
 Based on previous permitting experience, a water withdrawal permit can be obtained within 5 to 7 months, depending on EPD's review time and the extent of their comments.